bitprj/devrel/IMC_DataScience/IMC_OOPTutorial/blog.md

 Here’s an object in action.
 This line of code creates a new Person object, and runs the code inside the associated constructor for that object.
-In this case, we’re making a Person object named “John” with a first name input of “John,” a last name input of “Smith”, and an age input of 26.
+In this case, we’re making a Person object named “John” with a first name input of “John,” a last name input of “Smith,” and an age input of 26.
 If we didn't know John's age, we could simply input "John" and "Smith" and the object would be created with the other constructor, since that one only needs a first and last name.
 In that case, the "age" value would be set to -1, which I'm using to indicate an unknown age.

 ​			*Remember that this is in a completely separate file.
 We’re just storing Person.java and PersonTest.java in the same directory.*

 With that, we’re a step closer to coding everything we want this Person object to do, but we aren't finished.
 It can store that info, sure, but we still can't access those variables from outside the class*.
 We’ll have to write that in ourselves, via a method.

 ​			**There actually is indeed a trick for this, but it’s bad form.
 When we initially created those variables, we made them private.
 If they were instead public, we 			could then just access, and edit, them from anywhere.
-This typically isn’t what we want though, since granting full access to those variables can have 			unintended consequences.
+But this typically isn’t what we want, since granting full access to those variables can have 			unintended consequences.
 If you’re coding Person.java, do you want the people using it to be able to modify firstName or lastName freely?
 Probably not.*

 You most likely already know what a method is, but just in case, a quick reminder: a **method** is just a fancy name for a function.
 You (optionally) input a value, it does something, and (optionally) outputs a value (the only required part of those three is that it does something).
 If we want methods to access the variables, we just need to write some public methods in Person.java that will return the desired values: